Bassin de Cap-Ferret - excellent September weather for people and grapes! Sunday, the 21st September 2014

 Arnaud Lesgourgues, manager of Haut Selve

 Very interesting visit.
-Lesguorgues family who originates from South France, owns top-rated Chateau de Laubade in Bas Armagnac.
-In the beginning of '90s, they decided to invest in Bordeaux.
-In 1993 Chateau Haut Selve was created without any mansion, only by building cellars, vines have been planted, red and white.
-As owners like art a lot, several sculptures related to wine are placed around the property (see pictures above).
+Lesguorgues family, who originates from South France, owns the top-rated Chateau de Laubade in Bas Armagnac.
+At the beginning of the '90s, they decided to invest in Bordeaux.
+In 1993 Chateau Haut Selve was created without any mansion, only by building cellars, vines were planted red and white.
+As owners like art, several wine-related sculptures are placed around the property (see pictures above).

 Haut Selve is situated in the commune of Saint-Selve and covers 11 ha white vines, Sauvignon Blanc 50%, Semillon 40% and Sauvignon Gris 10%, and 32 ha red ones, Merlot 50% and Cabernet Sauvignon 50%.
-Red wine is aged in 33% new oak for 1 year while white wine is fermented, stirred and aged in oak barrels for 6 months.
-Harvest of red grapes is 30% manual and 70% by machine for normal cuvee (100% by hand for "Reserve"), while the harvest of white grapes is 100% by hand.
+Red wine is aged in 33% new oak for one year, while white wine is fermented, stirred, and aged in oak barrels for six months.
+The harvest of red grapes is 30% manual and 70% by machine for regular cuvee (100% by hand for "Reserve"), while the harvest of white grapes is 100% by hand.

-2012 red Haut Selve had a very nice balance, good bite and good structure while "Reserve" version of this wine, coming from 2 ha planted with 55% Cabernet Sauvignon and 45% Merlot, malolactic fermentation in 100% new oak and ageing in same barrels, had more structure, more stuffing, more depth and more complexity than normal cuvee.
-2010 red Haut Selve Reserve showed very ripe grapes, strong backbone, splendid intensity and long finish.
-2013 Haut Selve white (50% Sauvignon Blanc, 10% Sauvignon Gris without wood treatment and 40% Semillon) was full of freshness, aromatic with acacia flower and lemongrass and tasty.
+2012 red Haut Selve had a lovely balance, good bite, and good structure, while the "Reserve" version of this wine, coming from 2 ha planted with 55% Cabernet Sauvignon and 45% Merlot, malolactic fermentation in 100% new oak and aging in same barrels, had more structure, more stuffing, more depth and more complexity than regular cuvee.
+2010 red Haut Selve Reserve showed ripe grapes, a strong backbone, splendid intensity, and a long finish.
+2013 Haut Selve white (50% Sauvignon Blanc, 10% Sauvignon Gris without wood treatment, and 40% Semillon) was full of freshness, aromatic with acacia flower and lemongrass, and tasty.

-Wines from Haut Selve are imho worth looking for, especially "Reserve" version of red wine.
+Wines from Haut Selve are, imho worth looking for, especially the "Reserve" version of red wine.
 Website - http://www.vignobles-lesgourgues.com

 Tasting of 2011 red Graves and 2013 white Graves at Chateau Ferrande

-At Ferrande tasting, the best wine of all imho was Chantegrive, which distanced all other wines by a good margin.
-Very good intensity and concentration, fine level of ripeness of fruit, very nice structure and depth.
+At Ferrande tasting, the best wine of all, imho was Chantegrive, which distanced all other wines by a good margin.
+Fine intensity and concentration, fine level of fruit ripeness, very nice structure and depth.
 89p.
-Magence was aromatic, corpulent, well-defined wine with nice fruit and a nice bite.
+Magence was aromatic, fleshy, well-defined wine with nice fruit and a bite.
 87-88p.
 Callivet, Clos Floridene, Crabitey, Doms Cuvée Amelie, Ferrande, Haut Reys, Haut Selve, Lasalle, Lusseau, Pont de Brion, de Portets, Rahoul, Roquetaillade La Grange and Saint Robert were all nicely made wine with ripe fruit, very nice balance, good structure, and fruity aftertaste.
 All wines rated 87p.
-De Lionne, Lutece and Villa Bel-Air were nice, round and fruity but lightly structured.
+De Lionne, Lutece, and Villa Bel-Air were nice, round, and fruity but lightly structured.
 86p.

-Among 2013 whites, Chantegrive Cuvee Caroline stood out above other wines with splendid intensity, acidity, complexity, structure and length.
+Among 2013 whites, Chantegrive Cuvee Caroline stood out above other wines with splendid intensity, acidity, complexity, structure, and length.
 Well-deserved 91p.
-Crabitey, Clos Floridene, Ferrande, Lusseau and Rahoul showed compelling freshness, very good acidity and depth, and fruity aftertaste.
+Crabitey, Clos Floridene, Ferrande, Lusseau and Rahoul showed compelling freshness, good acidity and depth, and fruity aftertaste.
 89p.
-Other wines which caught my attention were Grand Abord, Haut-Selve, Lasalle and Roquetaillade La Grange All deserving 87-88p.
-There were also some very good 2012 whites presented and I liked a lot Ferrande, de Lionne, Pont de Brion and Saint Roberts, with nice freshness and nice acidity.
+Other wines which caught my attention were Grand Abord, Haut-Selve, Lasalle, and Roquetaillade La Grange, All deserving 87-88p.
+There were also some very good 2012 whites presented, and I liked Ferrande, de Lionne, Pont de Brion, and Saint Roberts a lot, with freshness and acidity.
 87p.

 Lutéce

-This property was bought in 2011 by French actor from Paris, Frédéric Vaysse and renamed Lutéce.
-It's situated in Illats commune and there are 4 ha of red vines (75% Merlot + 25% Cabernet Sauvignon).
+This property was bought in 2011 by a French actor from Paris, Frédéric Vaysse, and renamed Lutéce.
+It's situated in Illats commune, with 4 ha of red vines (75% Merlot + 25% Cabernet Sauvignon).
 White is 85% Semillon, 12% Sauvignon Blanc and 3% Muscadelle.
-2014 is the first vintage of dry white Graves, before that it was made as Ceron's (semi-dry white wine).
-Red wine is vinified in 50% one-year-old barrels and 50% stainless steel vats for a period of 6 months.
+2014 is the first vintage of dry white Graves; before that, it was made as Ceron's (semi-dry white wine).
+Red wine is vinified in 50% one-year-old barrels and 50% stainless steel vats for six months.

-2011 Lutéce red was round, charming, easygoing wine, fruity, attractive and very tasty.
-2012 had more fruit, intensity and concentration and was velvety on the palate.
+2011 Lutéce red was round, charming, easygoing, fruity, attractive, and tasty.
+2012 had more fruit, intensity, and concentration and was velvety on the palate.
 Very seductive wine.
 2013 Lutéce Ceron's was a pleasant dry wine with some Sauternes sweetness.
 The second vintage of this wine.

-Curiously, Lutéce is bottled in 1/2 litre bottles instead of 0.75 liter.
+Curiously, Lutéce is bottled in 1/2 liter bottles instead of 0.75 liter.
 Wines here are for enjoying young (3-5 years), not to keep for many years.

 Clos Floridene

-My visit took actually place at Chateau Cantegril in Sauternes as Clos Floridene was still undergoing extensive renovation works.
+My visit took place at Chateau Cantegril in Sauternes as Clos Floridene was still undergoing extensive renovation.
 Both properties are owned by Denis and Florence Dubordieu, who also have Chateau Reynon and Chateau Doisy Daëne in the family business.
-Denis Dubordieu is famous oenologist and consultant for many properties in Bordeaux, especially concerning white wine, f.i.
+Denis Dubordieu is a famous oenologist and consultant for many properties in Bordeaux, especially concerning white wine, f.i.
 Domaine de Chevalier.

-When I arrived at Cantegril, I was received by Jean-Jacques Dubordieu, Denis Dubordieu's son.
+When I arrived at Cantegril, Jean-Jacques Dubordieu, Denis Dubordieu's son, received me.
 It was a short visit as Jean-Jacques had several teams out to harvest and was very busy.
 I managed to taste 2012 white and red Clos Cloridene and red 2012 Haura.

-2012 Clos Floridene white (52% Sauvignon Blanc, 47% Semillon and 1% Muscadelle, soil consists of gravel and limestones) was very aromatic with flavours of green apple and acacia flower, splendid acidity and complexity, and long finish.
-Splendid effort in this difficult vintage.
+2012 Clos Floridene white (52% Sauvignon Blanc, 47% Semillon and 1% Muscadelle, the soil consists of gravel and limestones) was very aromatic with flavors of green apple and acacia flower, splendid acidity and complexity, and a long finish.
+Superb effort in this challenging vintage.
 Clos Floridene is one of the best buys for money in white Bordeaux.

-2012 Clos Floridene red (50% Cabernet Sauvignon, 5% Cabernet Franc and 45% Merlot, soil consist of gravel and limestones) had very appealing fruity flavours (blackcurrants and raspberries) with splendid structure, depth, strong backbone, fine balance and long fruity finish.
+2012 Clos Floridene red (50% Cabernet Sauvignon, 5% Cabernet Franc, and 45% Merlot, soil consisting of gravel and limestones) had very appealing fruity flavors (blackcurrants and raspberries) with splendid structure, depth, strong backbone, delicate balance, and long fruity finish.
 Very well-made!
 As white wine, Clos Floridene red is worth all the money.

-2012 Haura (60% Cabernet Sauvignon + 40% Merlot, on so-called "fermage" to Dubordieu family) surprised me with fruity and potent style, smoky fruit, strong bite on the palate, splendid structure and firm aftertaste.
+2012 Haura (60% Cabernet Sauvignon + 40% Merlot, on so-called "fermage" to the Dubordieu family) surprised me with fruity and potent style, smoky fruit, strong bite on the palate, splendid structure, and firm aftertaste.
 Close to 2012 Clos Floridene.

 www.denisdubordieu.fr provides a lot of information about the properties mentioned above.

-This interesting day ended on a very high note in intimate surroundings at high-esteemed Chateau Pape Clement with extremely well-prepared dinner.
-We were only 9 participants, our hostess included, so the conversation was lively.
-I didn't take many notes on wines tasted, but remember quite nice Pape Clement red 2007.
+This exciting day ended on a very high note in intimate surroundings at high-esteemed Chateau Pape Clement with an extremely well-prepared dinner.
+We were only 9 participants; our hostess included, so the conversation was lively.
+I only took a few notes on the wines tasted, and I remember quite a friendly Pape Clement red 2007.

 First dish of the dinner - "Hache menu de homard, crème de petits pois et fleur de pensée"